tandasat/DdiMon/README.md

 neither visible nor overwritable from a guest, while they function as breakpoint.
 It is accomplished by making use of EPT allowing you to enforce a guest to see a different memory contents from what it would see if EPT is not in use.
-This technique is called memory shadowing.
+This technique is often called memory shadowing.
 For more details, see the Design section below.

 Here is a movie demonstrating that stealth breakpoints allow you to monitor and control DDI calls without being notified by PatchGuard.